yochaigal/cairn/wip/2e/dungeon-seeds.md

 With some idea on the history, purpose, and denizens of the dungeon, we finally have our theme.
 Let's put it all together:

-Nestled within a dense, shrouded forest lies a temple made entirely of petrified wood.
+_Nestled within a dense, shrouded forest lies a temple made entirely of petrified wood.
 Built by a fanatical cult to protect an ancient Relic, its entrance is concealed by a false menhirs.
 Eventually the cult became divided, splitting into two opposed Factions.
 When their dueling rituals collided the temple was shattered, with each Faction taking one half.
-Today the descendants of these factions still vie for control, destruction and redemption, but are hindered by power imbalances and ancient tradition.
+Today the descendants of these factions still vie for control, destruction and redemption, but are hindered by power imbalances and ancient tradition._

-The **Crimson Path** believe that if the original Relic were recovered, they might bend its power to destroy their the Azure Legion forever.
-However every attempt to plumb the temple's depths has been countered by their former brethren.
+_The Crimson Path believe that if the original Relic were recovered, they might bend its power to destroy their the Azure Legion forever.
+However every attempt to plumb the temple's depths has been countered by their former brethren._

-The **Azure Legion** feel a great sense of shame over their ancestor's actions believe that if the original Relic were recovered, they might bend its power to heal the **Azure Legion**, joining the temple as well as the two clans.
-Unfortunately, a long-standing tradition prohibits any members from seeking the Relic, so as to avoid the mistakes of the past.
+_The Azure Legion feel a great sense of shame over their ancestor's actions believe that if the original Relic were recovered, they might bend its power to heal the Azure Legion, joining the temple as well as the two clans.
+Unfortunately, a long-standing tradition prohibits any members from seeking the Relic, so as to avoid the mistakes of the past._

+_In the center of the temple (between **3** and **4**) a massive crack (the Fracture) splits the dungeon in two, and acts as a sort of demilitarized zone.
+Both Factions realize that only death lies across its threshold._

 ### Map

 [![Click Me!](/img/2e/dungeon-seed-example-1.webp "Click to embiggen"){:height="60%" width="60%"}](/img/2e/dungeon-seed-example-1.webp)

-### Rooms

-#### 1 - Dining Hall
+### 1 - Dining Hall

 **Lore**: _Dining Hall_. _Smell_.